 Attention to detail: While precision is essential for all members of the financial team, it is a pivotal skill as an Accounts Receivable or Credit Officer to avoid errors and oversights in transactional tasks.

-Problem-solving and negotiating abilities: Credit Controllers are posed with problems that are unique to their position.
-As they are required to manage relations with others and establish payment schemes that are suitable for both sides of a business transaction.
+Problem-solving and negotiating abilities: Credit Controllers are posed with problems unique to their position.
+They need to manage relations with others and establish payment schemes suitable for both sides of a business transaction.

 Legal knowledge: Familiarity with relevant laws and regulations, especially those related to debt collection, is beneficial as it aids in making decisions based on a customer’s creditworthiness.